andraugust/andraugust.github.io/classical-mechanics.md

 Generalized coordinates are what I'm going to use going forward.
 They allow us to go beyond cartesian coordinates and define coordinates however we want as long as they uniquely specify a system's state.
 For example, if we were modeling a double pendulum we could use the first pendulum's angle relative to the vertical and the second pendulum's angle relative to the first pendulum's, instead of the x-y positions of each.

 The convenience of generalized coordinates is furthered by the fact that they seamlessly integrate constraints into motion.
-For example, if a particle is constrained to move on a manifold, then by choosing generalized coordinates on the manifold we automatically get a dynamics equation written in terms of those coordinates.
+For example, if a particle is constrained to move on a manifold, then by choosing generalized coordinates on that manifold we automatically get a dynamics equation written in terms of those coordinates.

 In terms of notation, we use $$q$$ and $$\dot{q}$$ for generalized position and velocity.
 The Euler-Lagrange equation becomes